kobbikobb/cloud-formation-code-deploy/README.md

-Create a simple CD pipeline in AWS
+Create a simple deployment in AWS

 # How to deploy with Cloud Formation